-We will share the thinking behind the decisions we make and how they might impact you.
+• We will share the thinking behind the decisions we make and how they might impact you.
 We'll always explain the work we've done and the reasons for any changes.
-We will be transparent about decisions and give you the means to challenge them if you do not agree with them

 "WE NEED TRANSPARENCY ON THINGS LIKE REJECTED ASSESSMENTS AND WHY WE DON'T MEET THE CRITERIA, SO WE CAN UNDERSTAND DECISION-MAKING AND FEEL LIKE EQUAL PARTNERS."